UnlimitedIP Tops 1-Day Volume of $1.97 (UIP)

 UnlimitedIP’s total supply is 2,839,985,525 coins and its circulating supply is 1,679,985,525 coins.
 UnlimitedIP’s official website is www.uip.group.

-It is usually not currently possible to buy alternative cryptocurrencies such as UnlimitedIP directly using U.S. dollars.
-Investors seeking to acquire UnlimitedIP should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Changelly or GDAX.
+It is usually not presently possible to buy alternative cryptocurrencies such as UnlimitedIP directly using U.S. dollars.
+Investors seeking to trade UnlimitedIP should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, GDAX or Gemini.
 Investors can then use their newly-acquired Bitcoin or Ethereum to buy UnlimitedIP using one of the exchanges listed above.

 Receive News & Updates for UnlimitedIP Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for UnlimitedIP and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.